-The University and University College Act chapter 12 allows UiS's board or the Tribunal for Student Affairs to expel and exclude students who, for example:
+The University and University College Act § 4-8 allows UiS's board or appeals board to expel and exclude students who, for example:

-- repeatedly disturb fellow students' work or the institutions work - through dishonest conduct, have gained access to exams/tests/courses, or cheated during exams. - have grossly reprehensibly endangered users' (children, patients, or others) lives or health - have grossly breached Confidentiality Agreements - have acted grossly inappropriately towards users.
+- repeatedly disturb fellow students' work or the operations otherwise - through dishonest conduct, have gained access to exams/tests/courses, or cheated during exams. - have grossly reprehensibly endangered users' (children, patients, or others) lives or health - have grossly violated confidentiality towards users. - have acted grossly inappropriately towards users.